smesch/jenkins-with-kubernetes-slaves/README.md

 * The AWS S3 bucket is created with the domain you specified for the `DOMAIN_NAME` variable
 * Kops commands are run to provision the Kubernetes cluster

-The creation of the Kubernetes cluster will take about 5 &mdash; 7 minutes.
-To verify that the cluster was created successfully, you can run the following command to verify that the nodes are reporting a "Ready" status:
+The creation of the Kubernetes cluster will take about 5 - 7 minutes.
+To verify that the cluster was created successfully, you can run the following command to check that the nodes are reporting a "Ready" status:

 ```
 $ kubectl get nodes